korobosta/koro-golang-auth/Readme.md

 ## Todo list

 - Template session messaging
-- Connection to mssql, postgreSQL
+- Connection to other databases